 The weather in North Texas can be mild all the way through Thanksgiving but can get harsh in the winter months, so it’s important to winterize your vehicle prior to the colder temperatures.
 If not, you may find yourself on the side of a busy road in need of a tow.
 Although newer vehicles can handle colder weather more so than in the past, there are still some preventative measures that can keep your car or truck running smoothly.
-DMV.org has a quick slideshow for reminders on ways to make sure your car is ready when the temperature
+DMV.org has a quick slideshow for reminders on ways to make sure your car is ready when the temperature drops, and the tips below provide more detail.

 While the DFW area is not a place where snow tires are necessarily needed, you can experience some problems with your tires when it’s colder outside.
 In a previous blog, Flat Tire Prevention, we wrote about tire pressure and how heat can affect your tires, but colder air can too.
 Generally, your tire pressure can drop about one psi for every ten degrees that the temperature drops.
-A flatter tire can cause you to lose traction on wet, slick, or
+A flatter tire can cause you to lose traction on wet, slick, or snow ridden roads, so make sure your tires are inflated to the correct psi when it’s cold.

 If you haven’t replaced your battery in a while, it can be more affected by colder weather, especially if you aren’t checking the fluid, cables, and terminals.
 The cables should be free of cracks and the terminals should not be loose.
 The battery fluid level should not be below the bottom of the cap.
 If so, it can be refilled with distilled water.